 Firewalled containers form a secure sandbox for each test session and any changes made during the session impact only the sandbox for the duration of that session.

-The container based architecture helps the administrators of Bitbar Cloud (whether it’s public cloud, private cloud or on-premise cloud) to manage the system more efficiently.
-When using containers the administrators can rely that each device server has same configuration and when there are changes to the configuration it is easy to make the change to just one script that creates the container images and the automation will do the rest from creating the container image, validating it and then deploying the new container image to all servers.
+The container-based architecture helps the administrators of Bitbar Cloud (whether it’s a public cloud, private cloud or on-premise setup) to manage the system more efficiently.
+When using containers the administrators can rely that each device server has the same configuration and when there are changes to the configuration it is easy to make the change to just one script that creates the container images and the automation will do the rest from creating the container image, validating it and then deploying the new container image to all servers.

 Due to the container based architecture adding new devices and servers is very fast and repeatable as the container automation bootstraps new device servers in parallel at large scale removing the chances for human errors of manual deployment.

-Because of the container based architecture you get shell level access to the virtualized Linux/Mac server where you are executing your tests.
-For advanced users this is a great benefit as they can utilize these servers for variety of tasks such as building their app binaries, running code analysis, deploy their apps to app stores etc.
+Because of the container based architecture, you get shell-level access to the virtualized Linux/Mac server where you are executing your tests.
+For advanced users, this is a great benefit as they can utilize these servers for a variety of tasks such as building their app binaries, running code analysis, deploy their apps to app stores etc.